 In summary, it is evident that quality has improved and halibut is now available fresh throughout an 8-month period.
-Some of the additional values to the fishermen, considering some of the predictions of the supplemental EIS, are \$8.2 million in savings in cold storage costs for halibut; \$2.5 million of additional exvessel value of halibut; and \$29 million in added export value of sablefish.
-The supplemental EIS discussed savings in gear, food, bait, and fuel costs to the fleet.
-The supplemental EIS estimated annual savings of \$1.8 to \$2.5 million for food; \$3.1 to \$4.0 million for fuel; \$20.0 to \$28.0 million for opportunity cost of labor, and \$9.2 to \$11.7 million for fixed costs.
-This report will not attempt to quantify these actual savings, although savings have materialized in all of these categories.
-These savings and additional values to the fleet have resulted in at least a \$75 million net annual benefit to the industry.
+Some of the additional values to the fishermen, considering some of the predictions of the SEIS, are \$8.2 million in annual average savings in cold storage costs for halibut; \$2.5 million of additional annual average exvessel value of halibut; and \$29 million in added annual average export value of sablefish.

+The SEIS discussed savings in gear, food, bait, and fuel costs to the fleet.
+That analysis estimated annual savings of \$1.8 to \$2.5 million for food; \$3.1 to \$4.0 million for fuel; \$20.0 to \$28.0 million for opportunity cost of labor, and \$9.2 to \$11.7 million for fixed costs.
+This statement report will not attempt to quantify these actual savings, although they have materialized in all of these categories.
+These savings and additional values to the fleet have resulted in at least a \$75 million net average annual benefit to the industry.